15 Easy Journaling Tips for Beginners (With Samples to Steal!)

 I recommend keeping a list of your favorite prompts in your journal or saved on your phone.
 This way, you’ll always have something to write about when you sit down with your journal.

-5) Try Different Journaling Styles
+Explore Different Journaling Styles

 Bullet journaling combines planning, tracking, and note-taking in one customizable system.
 It uses symbols and short phrases to organize information quickly.
 This method works well if you like structure and visual organization.